liujunming/qemu_usage/0003-install-iso-file/Readme.md

 You can get this information from `lsusb` command.

 Tips(???):
-If you want to use OVMF later, in Windows guest, you can [convert an MBR disk into a GPT disk](https://docs.microsoft.com/en-us/windows-server/storage/disk-management/change-an-mbr-disk-into-a-gpt-disk).
+If you want to use OVMF later, in Windows guest, you can convert an MBR disk into a GPT disk(just Google: "windows convert mbr to gpt" for more information).

 Reference: